What Is Concrete Thinking Versus Abstract Thinking?

 Try a therapy group

-RO-DBT is a therapy explicitly founded for those struggling with concrete thinking as a symptom of a mental illness like obsessive-compulsive disorder (OCD) or obsessive-compulsive personality disorder (OCPD).
+RO-DBT is a therapy explicitly founded for those experiencing concrete thinking as a symptom of a mental illness like obsessive-compulsive disorder (OCD) or obsessive-compulsive personality disorder (OCPD).
 Radically-open dialectical-behavioral therapy (RO-DBT) focuses on how individuals can become more open to unique, spontaneous, and open-minded thought patterns.
 Each group participant may receive an RO-DBT workbook with worksheets and ideas to cope with common symptoms associated with black-and-white thinking and other concrete thought-related challenges.

 Seek therapeutic support